Volunteering at Cleland Wildlife Park

 Volunteers help park staff with all kinds of activities, including:

-Working with park staff to care for our captive wildlife, including preparing food, cleaning, and general animal husbandry (please note there is no handling of animals in our volunteer program).
+Working with park staff to care for our captive wildlife.
+Main duties include animal food preparation food, cleaning, and general animal husbandry (please note there is no handling of animals in our volunteer program).

-Maintaining our gardens and natural habitats, the Green Team keeps the park looking great.
+Maintaining our gardens, enclosures and natural habitats, volunteers help to keep the park looking great!

-Bagging up animal food to be sold to the public.
+Bagging up animal food (pellets) to be sold to the public.

 What you need to know